-1. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
-Please explain your response.

-- 2. Has your organization identified from inspections, disciplinary investigations or other means, any fee-related issues that might have created threats to compliance with the fundamental principles or to independence?
+inde ou believe that the level of fees charged by an audit firm gives rise to ethics and/or pendence issues?
+Please explain your response. fee-r your organization identified from inspections, disciplinary investigations or other means, any related issues that might have created threats to compliance with the fundamental principles dependence?
 If so, please describe the finding.
-For example: - What was the nature of the issue? - How frequently did it occur and what was the severity? - Did the firm appropriately deal with the issue?
-If not, do you believe that there are impediments that might have affected the firm's response, and if so, what were they?

-3. Does your organization have any other concerns about the level of fees charged for audit or nonaudit services?
+For example: • What was the nature of the issue? • How frequently did it occur and what was the severity? • Did the firm appropriately deal with the issue?
+If not, do you believe that there are impediments that might have affected the firm's response, and if so, what were they? audi s your organization have any other concerns about the level of fees charged for audit or non t services?
 If yes, please describe them and their basis.
-Does your organization have any current or proposed initiatives to deal with those concerns?
-4. Do you believe that the IESBA Code establishes sufficient and appropriate provisions to help professional accountants and firms deal with threats to compliance with the fundamental principles and independence that might be created by the level of fees charged?
+Does your organization have any ent or proposed initiatives to deal with those concerns?

-5. Do you believe that there are certain regulatory requirements in your jurisdiction relating to the level of fees charged by audit firms that are more stringent than the provisions in the IESBA Code?
-If so, please explain why.

-6. What do you believe should be done to respond appropriately to concerns about the level of fees charged by audit firms?
+professional accountants and firms deal with threats to compliance with the fundamental princip and independence that might be created by the level of fees charged?
+Do you believe that there are certain regulatory requirements in your jurisdiction relating to the of fees charged by audit firms that are more stringent than the provisions in the IESBA Code? please explain why.
+What do you believe should be done to respond appropriately to concerns about the level of fee charged by audit firms?
 What should be IESBA's role?
-Who else should play a role and what should that role be?

-7. In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged for (a) audit and assurance engagements; and (b) non-audit services provided to audit and assurance clients?
+Who else should play a role and what should that role be? udit Sanicas Audit Services In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charge In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged (a) audit and assurance engagements; and (b) non-audit services provided to audit and assuran In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged (a) audit and assurance engagements; and (b) non-audit services provided to audit and assuran In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged (a) audit and assurance engagements; and (b) non-audit services provided to audit and assuran In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged (a) audit and assurance engagements; and (b) non-audit services provided to audit and assuran